srikanth-kandi/react-counter-app/README.md

     export default Counter
     ```

-    Now, importing the `Counter` component to `src/App.js` file for displaying on Homepage.
+    Now, import the `Counter` component to the `src/App.js` file for displaying on Homepage.

     ```jsx
     import Counter from './components/Counter'